The RACE Digital Marketing Planning Framework

 (Plan) > Reach > Act > Convert > Engage

-There is also an initial phase of PLAN involving creating the overall digital strategy, objective setting and plan, so sometimes members call it PRACE, but we prefer RACE Planning for simplicity.
-There's more detail at the end of the post in the infographic and the planning process is explained in detail in our RACE Digital Marketing Planning Elearning - click the link for free access to the first module.
+There is also an initial phase of PLAN, which involves creating the overall digital strategy, objective setting and plan, so sometimes members call it PRACE, but we prefer RACE Planning for simplicity.
+There's more detail at the end of the post in the infographic and the planning process is explained in detail in our RACE Digital Marketing Planning Elearning.

 We have defined four steps of engagement across the customer lifecycle, since in online marketing there is a major challenge in gaining interaction, participation with prospects and creating those all-important Leads after the initial customer touchpoint.

 These interactions, covered in the Act step can take place over several channels and touchpoints such as web, mobile, social media and email contacts, so these leads need separate management from final conversion to online or offline sale through techniques like retargeting and assisted selling.